About Carol Stock Kranowitz

 Carol is a graduate of Barnard College of Columbia University, which gave her its Distinguished Alumna Award in 2017.
 She has an M.A. in Education and Human Development from The George Washington University.
 She lives in Bethesda, Maryland, and has two wonderful sons and daughters-in-law and five sensational grandchildren.
 For fun, she plays the cello and, because of a high movement quota, gets at least an hour of exercise every day.

 The Out-of-Sync Child (3rd edition): Recognizing and Coping with Sensory Processing Differences (TarcherPerigee, 2022).
 This groundbreaking book explains SPD and presents a drug-free approach that offers help and hope for parents.
-A Mom's Choice Gold Award Winner in 2022, the book has sold 1,000,000 copies since publication in 1998 and has been translated into 15 languages.
+A Mom's Choice Gold Award Winner in 2022, the book has sold more than 1,000,000 copies since publication in 1998 and has been translated into 15 languages.

 The Out-of-Sync Child Has Fun: Activities for Kids with Sensory Processing Disorder (Perigee, revised 2006) is chock full of fun and functional activities to improve children’s sensory systems (touch, movement and balance, body position, vision, hearing, smelling and tasting) and their sensory-related skills (oral-motor skills, motor planning, fine-motor skills, bilateral coordination and crossing the midline).
 These activities are suitable for all children.